 Where to stay in Singapore?

-Where do you stay if you are in Singapore?
-Plenty of options in all price categories, but we chose the iconic Marina Bay Sands hotel.
+Where do you stay if you are 2 days in Singapore?
+Plenty of options in all price categories, From low budget hostels to luxury hotels. but we chose the iconic Marina Bay Sands hotel.
 I recently watched a documentary on TV and was very curious if it could meet the expectations.

 It is obviously a very impressive building.
+There are many iconic buildings and landmarks in Singapore and Marina bay sands is one of them.
 The rooms are spacious and there are numerous dining options.
 By the way, all equally pricey.
 The hotel's eye-catcher, however, is the spectacular infinity pool 'Ce La Vi' on the roof.
 In the evening we immediately took a look and from the roof you have a beautiful view over the city

 Expectation vs reality